 - Your current employer for example to provide information about your attendance, health and wellbeing and academic progress

-- Potential employers for example to provide a reference only on your instructions
+- Potential employers for example to provide a reference but only after your instructions

 - External auditors, examiners and assessors

 - Placement providers, where it is a requirement of your studies